ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 ```
 {: codeblock}

-This script configures /dev/vdb, the first instance storage device available on the virtual instance.
+This script configures /dev/vdb, the first instance storage device with virtio_blk interface type available on the virtual instance.
 This script can be pasted into the **User Data** field or imported by using the Import user data link on the UI.

 This script was tested with a stock image of `Ubuntu 20.04 LTS Focal Fossa`.
 While the script might be appropriate for other Linux stock and custom images, it is possible that adjustments to the script might be required.

 The cloud-config script is not appropriate for Windows virtual servers.
 If your instance does not contain instance storage, do not use this script.
 It might configure an unintended device.
-{: note}
+{: important}

 Here are some details about items that are found in the cloud-config script:

 * disk_setup: creates a single default partition spanning the entire disk with a master boot record.
 The “overwrite: false” causes this operation to be skipped if the device is already partitioned.
 * fs_setup: creates an ext4 file system on the first partition of the vdb block device and gives it the label “inststg1”.
 You can adjust the file system type and label to suit your needs.
 The “overwrite: false” setting prevents formatting the partition if it is already formatted with a file system.
 * runcmd: creates a directory to use as a mount-point off ‘/’ in the hierarchical parent file system.
 * mounts: performs the mount of the file system device onto /inststg1.
 You can rename the directory path here and under runcmd.
 * mount_default_fields: creates a permanent mount directive in the /etc/fstab file.
 If you issue a reboot command, the virtual server comes back up with the instance storage file system still mounted.

 The CLI and API also supports the **User Data** field.
 {: note}